Wexford agonizingly lost out to Cork last weekend…

 Although Wexford will be disappointed not to come away with the win from Pairc Ui Chaoimh, some pride has been restored following their thrashing by Clare two weeks ago.

-One player who may count himself unlucky not to be named on the team was Matthew O’Hanlon.
-O’Hanlon was dominating the full-back position until he was substituted due to injury; O’Hanlon’s absence from the full-back position turned the game in Cork’s favour.
+Matthew O’Hanlon was one returning player who went off with an injury.
+He was dominating the full-back position until he was substituted due to injury; there’s no doubt that O’Hanlon’s absence from the full-back position turned the game in Cork’s favour.